AlfioEmanueleFresta/practical-xss/worksheet.rst

 Hint:
     You can find a list of HTML tags at http://www.w3schools.com/tags/.

-This type of attack is known as *non-persistent*, because the result is not saved in the website's database, and it needs the attacker to share the link of the search results page and it only affects users who click on the malicious link.
+This type of attack is known as *non-persistent* or *reflected*, because the result is shown back to the user but it is not saved in the website's database, and it needs the attacker to share the link of the search results page and it only affects users who click on the malicious link.